Art (ART)

 ART 492.
 Professional Artist's Portfolio and Exhibition Experience.
 (3)

 ART 493.
-Professional Dispositions in Art Education.
+Professional Partnerships.
 (3)

-Prerequisite: ART 195, 295, 296, and 395 or permission of instructor.
+Prerequisite: ART 395 or permission of instructor.

 ART 495.
 Art Education Practicum.
-(3)
+(3; maximum 6)

 Supervised participation in practicum at art education site.
-Students will develop proficiency in curriculum planning, instructional methodology, effective communication in and outside the classroom, and self and program asessment.
+Students will develop proficiency in curriculum planning, instructional methodology, effective communication in and outside the classroom, and self and program assessment.
 Often referred to as Saturday Art, students will have the opportunity to directly plan, teach, and assess a class of K-12 students.
 This course can be taken with ART 493.
 495 can be taken multiple times.
+EL.

 Prerequisites: ART 195, 295, 296, and 395.